WDI-DTLA-41/lab-w02d02-js-expense-tracker/readme.md

 When a user enters an amount and a name for the expense and clicks "Add expense"...

-- they should see the name and amount of the expense should be added under "Expenses"
+- they should see the name and amount of the expense, under "Expenses".
 - the text "Current Expenses: 0" should increase by the amount added

 ![](assets/asset2.png?raw=true)